RahulSDeshpande/liken/README.md

 ![screenshots](https://raw2.github.com/luelue/liken/master/Screenshot_2013-10-08-22-27-18.png)

-The UI/UX design is done by Miyavi Siong from Singapore.
-He is available to take up UX design & marketing/branding project.
-If you like his design, do not hesitate to contact him!!

-Miyavi's Email:

-miyavi@brandmolecule.com

 The additional libraries & jar files needed for this project which are not included in this repo are as followed: